Below is a list of things that fall on the wrong side of the classy scale and are not permitted for any part of your party:

 Distilled liquor/spirits/hard alcohol (alcohol by volume 20 percent and above; 40 proof) is prohibited at all categories of undergraduate student parties.
 Beer and wine are the only alcoholic beverages that can be present at all on-campus undergraduate student parties.
 Any group or residence that includes undergraduate members is subject to this policy restriction.
 Groups and residences that are 100 percent graduate student in membership are exempted and may have hard alcohol in the form of mixed drinks at registered “Members” parties.
 Shots of hard alcohol are prohibited at any party.

 Be very careful about how alcohol is served at your party.
-All alcohol should be monitored and served by someone who is sober.
+All alcohol must be monitored and served by someone who is sober.
 Unattended alcohol (e.g. kegs, punch bowls, or tables where guests can serve themselves) is not permitted.